Hello. This is a TDB special report. I’m your concerned doggie reporter Chester L. W. Spaniel.

 Here’s the storage container for our doggie food.
 I smelled mousie tracks back there.
 I then proceeded out the door to do a search for any other signs or scents of mousies in the yard.

 There were also mousie tracks under the window bird feeder.
 I decided to widen the parameters of our investigation.
-Reinforcements were needed, so I enlisted the assistance of my esteemed colleague Joseph (Joey dog) Stephens, who is known for his excellent nose.
+Reinforcements were needed, so I enlisted the assistance of my esteemed colleague Joseph (Joey dog) Spaniel, who is known for his excellent nose.

 Here's the bush at the other corner of the house, a popular hide-out for all kinds of miscreants.